circulosmeos/gztool/README.md

      -L #: extract data from indicated uncompressed line position of gzip file (creating or reusing an index file) to STDOUT.
          Accepts '0', '0x', and suffixes 'kmgtpe' (^10) 'KMGTPE' (^2).
+     -n #: indicates that the first byte on compressed input is #, not 1, and so truncated compressed inputs can be used if an index exists.
      -s #: span in uncompressed MiB between index points when creating the index.
 By default is `10`.
      -S: Supervise indicated file: create a growing index,